magnetikonline/sass-boilerplate/README.md

 - Responsive image helper (images to their maximum width or container, preserving aspect ratio/height).
 - Removal of the tap highlight color from Webkit based browsers on touch enabled devices, proves to be rather annoying at times (applies to iOS/Mobile Safari in particular).

 Designed for use with all modern browsers and IE8+.
-The default `background`, `color` and `font-family` can be overridden via defined Sass variables:
+The default `background`, `color` and `font-family` can be overridden via Sass variables:

 ```scss
 $resetBase_baseBackground: #000;